Chinese gooseberry, anyone?

 Related Reading: The Ultimate Summer Stone Fruit Guide

 Why?
 Yeah, we’d like to avoid any fish that sounds like it’s covered in slime.
 We especially don’t want to be reminded that slimeheads, aka orange roughy, are actually named after the mucus-filled canals on their ugly faces.
 It may not be perfect but orange roughy is certainly a name change upgrade for this fishy food.

 Why?
 The idea of eating dirt-covered insects isn’t the most appetizing, you have to admit, and this food desperately needed a new identity.
 Crayfish implies that the animal actually comes from the sea, which certainly helps matters at your next big boil.
 Insect dishes, however, have become increasingly popular in the U.S. For now, we’ll just stick to mini lobsters.

 Why?
 Red snapper is a luxury.
 The Pacific version is called “rockfish,” but can technically be marketed as uber-expensive and Atlantic-derived red snapper because, well, red snapper is still technically what it is.
 The former obviously has a different taste and feel, which means fish companies are sneaky when it comes to tricking consumers into thinking they’re getting the version with better quality.
 Tsk, tsk.

-Header image courtesy of Mint Images/REX/Shutterstock.
+Header image courtesy of Getty Images.